RU09342/lab-3-interrupts-and-timers-patelk6/Advanced Work/README.md

 when the register overflowed.
 ### Implementation
 Implemenation of this binary counter is simple.
-Simple take the main.c file, make sure your project is linked to the MSP430FR6989 board, and set up the circuit for the LED's
+Simple take the main.c file, make sure your project is linked to the MSP430FR6989 board, and set up the circuit for the LED's.
+Then just hit the button to count up.